hanabi/hanabi.github.io/README.md

 ### The Priority Bluff & The Priority Layered Finesse

 * If is possible to lie to the next player and imply a *Priority Finesse* when they have an unrelated card on *Finesse Position*.
-* After the unrelated card is played, since the person who lied was in *Bluff Position*, no further cards should be promised.
+* After the unrelated card is played, since the person who lied was in *Bluff Seat*, no further cards should be promised.
-* If an unrelated card was played and the person who lied was not in *Bluff Position*, it implies a *Priority Layered Finesse*.
+* If an unrelated card was played and the person who lied was not in *Bluff Seat*, it implies a *Priority Layered Finesse*.

 ### Ejection